 TLCFM the early days

-In the mid 80’s a forward thinking group of Lower Clarence volunteers got together to form a community radio station for the area.
+In the early 80’s a forward thinking group of Lower Clarence volunteers got together to form a community radio station for the area.

 A Cooperative was formed and people proposed and set about completing tasks such as technical, building, fund-raising, promotion and admin, which led to the publication of a supportive newspaper "Off The Record", the building of 2 radio studios, the obtaining of grants and other monies and the conducting of test broadcasts for the fledgling station.

-Grants were obtained to build the station as a replica of Yamba’s first lighthouse.
-The location on top of Pilot Hill was granted by the Lands Department, additional grant funds were found with the plan of making it a combined radio station/tourist info centre.
+In 1988 as part of the Bicentennial celebrations permission was given (but no money) to build the station as a replica of Yamba’s first lighthouse.
+The location on top of Pilot Hill was granted by the Lands Department.
+Community volunteers worked diligently, making each cement black by hand on site.
+Additional grant funds were found with the plan of making it a combined radio station/tourist info centre.

 We changed to an Incorporated Association and have a Permanent Community Radio License committed to bringing broadcasting to all sections of the Lower Clarence.

 Our previous position on your radio dial was 100.3FM.

 On 07.06.2022 we switched to 93.5FM.

 A list of volunteers include the following (not an exhaustive list because memory fades).
 Many local individuals and firms helped out where they could: